CyberKnight0001/Gaming-Sqad/README.md

 # React Project with Chakra-UI, Axios, TypeScript

-A web application built with React, Chakra-UI, Axios, and TypeScript, designed to help you practice your React skills.
-This project features sorting, searching, filtering, and support for both dark and light themes.
+A web application built with React, Chakra-UI, Axios, and TypeScript, This project features sorting, searching, filtering, and support for both dark and light themes.

 ## Table of Contents